apache/echarts-handbook/contents/en/best-practice/chart-specificatio/line/stacked-area.md

 src="https://gallery.echartsjs.com/view-lite.html?cid=xSyBN2i7Vf">
 </iframe>

-## Suggestion Using Stacked Area Chart
+## Suggestion for Using Stacked Area Chart

 1. The area chart can't display data in many series that are closed to each others.
 It will make the chart hard to read: